 Shortcodes

-A shortcode is a snippet that can be included in any body of text that works like embedding a multimedia object: a shortcode can insert an image, a video, a timeline, a form, or something else interactive or dynamic.
+A shortcode works like embedding a multimedia object: a shortcode can insert an image, a video, a set of items, a timeline, a form, or something interactive or dynamic.
+A shortcode can be included in any body of text.

-In Omeka, shortcodes work in basic text fields (not using the HTML editor) in specific places on Omeka Classic sites: on Simple Pages, and on Exhibit pages.
+In Omeka, shortcodes work in basic text fields (not the HTML editor) on Simple Pages, and on Exhibit pages.

 Note

-This page is a user’s guide to shortcodes.
-For help with developing shortcode functionality through plugins, see Working with Shortcodes on Omeka’s Developer Documentation site.
+For programmers who need help with developing shortcode functionality through plugins, see Working with Shortcodes on Omeka Classic’s Developer Documentation site.

 General